 Think of it as simply another form of social proof.

-There probably is a wealth of remarkable content about your business already online.
-So it’s time to get savvy and learn what it takes legally and ethically to employ that unique user generated content to help spread brand awareness beyond each individual customers’ social media influence.
+There probably is a wealth of great content about your tourism business already online.
+So it’s time to get savvy and learn what it takes legally and ethically to employ that unique user generated content to help spread brand awareness beyond each customers’ social media influence.

 Did you note the legally and ethically?

-You can’t just grab brand relevant user generated content and re-purpose for your own means.
+You can’t just grab brand relevant user generated content and re-purpose it for your means.

-The online world is dominated by some pretty complex copyright laws.
+Some pretty complex copyright laws dominate the online world.
 So take a moment and read through commonly agreed do’s and don’ts that will assist you with your tourism or hospitality content marketing strategy.

-Hashtags have moved beyond their original purpose of optimizing search capabilities and have become a unique online language.
-However, from a brand marketing perspective, they are still most effectively used as a way to track and then participate in discussions on social media (read more here on this topic especially about the effectiveness of hashtags in promoting food and wine events).
+Hashtags have moved beyond their original purpose of optimising search capabilities and have become a unique online language.
+However, from a brand marketing perspective, they are still most effectively used as a way to track and then participate in discussions on social media.

-Do advise users that if they use specific brand hashtags they are giving you permission to repost that content on your social media business channels.
+Do advise users that if they use specific brand hashtags, they permit you to repost that content on your social media business channels.

-Give your customers visual cues on what social channels they may find you and secondly encourage them to post their experiences on their preferred social networks by using your unique brand or campaign hashtag.
+Give your customers visual cues on what social channels they may find you.
+Secondly, encourage them to post their experiences on their preferred social networks using your unique brand or campaign hashtag.

-Social savvy businesses offer visual cues to customers on how to engage (sourced from the Barossa Valley Cheese Co store in Angaston, SA)
+Social savvy businesses offer visual cues to customers on how to engage.

-It’s a commonly held misconception that if a photo is posted on social media, it’s free to use.
+It’s a commonly held misconception that it’s free to use if a photo is posted on social media.

 So NOT true!

-Thanks to copyright law, the photographer/content creator still retains the legal rights to these images – yes, even if posted using your unique brand or campaign hashtag.
+Thanks to copyright laws, the photographer/content creator still retains the legal rights to these images – yes, even if posted using your unique brand or campaign hashtag.

-I personally like to err on the side of caution and reach out and ask for use of any user generated content even when a brand specific hashtag has been used (for small campaigns of course – it would be impossible to do this for a huge campaign such as #RestaurantAustralia).
+I like to err on the side of caution and reach out and ask for the use of any user-generated content even when a brand-specific hashtag has been used (for small campaigns, of course – it would be impossible to do this for a considerable campaign such as #RestaurantAustralia).

-When you do reach out, be clear who the brand is you’re representing and how the content is to be used.
+When you reach out, be clear who the brand you’re representing and how the content is to be used.

-I can’t believe this needs to be said, but it seems it does – publicly recognize from who you sourced the content.
-Even though you’ve asked consumers to share their brand relevant content via a hashtag or such, you still have to credit them.
+I can’t believe this needs to be said, but it seems it does – publicly recognise from who you sourced the content.
+You still have to credit them even though you’ve asked consumers to share their brand relevant content via a hashtag or such.

 Social media networks such as Facebook and Twitter make attribution easy with tagging, sharing and retweet options.

-Where ever you’ve re-purposed user generated content – thank the contributor via either sharing directly from their original post, tagging them or if cross promoting from one social network to another, advise what social network and the @tag (address) of the person it was sourced.
+Wherever you’ve re-purposed user-generated content, thank the contributor via either sharing directly from their original post, tagging them, or cross-promoting from one social network to another, advise what social network and the @tag (address) of the person it was sourced.

-If you change the content, for example by putting text over the image, you’re effectively using it as an advertisement.
+If you change the content by putting text over the image, you’re effectively using it as an advertisement.
 This brings up a whole other area of copyright issues.

-Unless you have written approval to do so (a tweet or facebook reply DOES NOT count) and you’ve paid for the material, you cannot use content for other purposes than posting on your social media channels.
+Unless you have written approval to do so (a tweet or Facebook reply DOES NOT count) and you’ve paid for the material, you cannot use the content for other purposes than posting on your social media channels.

-If you do wish to use a user generated image in your advertising – buy it.
-Pay the creator a licensing fee as traditional ad creative guidelines apply here.
+If you wish to use a user-generated image in your advertising – buy it.
+Pay the creator a licensing fee as standard ad creative guidelines apply here.

-You are no longer in the driving seat on this.
+You are no longer in the driving seat.
 Your customers are sharing their experiences and content all over social media.
-So incorporate user generated content in your marketing strategy as it’s one of the best ways to produce genuine, authentic content for your social media channels.
+So incorporate user generated content into your marketing strategy as it’s one of the best ways to produce genuine, authentic and trusted content for your social media channels.